 Oily skin can be due to a variety of reasons, but whatever the reason is, the answer to the question above is – yes, you need a moisturizer for oily skin.

 You see, the oil on your skin is not the same as moisture.
 This oil is sebum and is secreted by the sebaceous glands.
-A moisturizer provides moisture that is absorbed into the skin’s layers.
+An oil free moisturizer provides moisture that is absorbed into the skin’s layers.
 Sebum acts as a protective barrier for the skin, while moisture maintains the skin’s health and youthful appearance.
 This shows that oily skin is not the same as hydrated skin.
 Here are some more reasons you need a moisturizer for oily skin.